Froncysyllte Male Voice Choir: Association with Pavarotti

 The choir has remained closely associated with the Eisteddfod and is a regular competitor in the Male Voice Choir competition.
 In 1955 the choir hosted the Società Corale Gioachino Rossini from Modena, which won first prize at the Llangollen Eisteddfod under the baton of Fernando Pavarotti.
 This win inspired the conductor's son, Luciano Pavarotti, who sang in the choir, to take up a singing career.
 The Modena Choir was again hosted by the Froncysyllte Male Voice Choir during its visit, with Luciano Pavarotti, in 1995.

 After the loss of Lloyd Edwards in 1970, music teacher John Daniel conducted the choir for the next 21 years.
-He is now conductor of Cantorion Colin Jones in the village of Betws y Coed in Snowdonia.
+He is now the conductor of Cantorion Colin Jones in the village of Betws y Coed in Snowdonia.
 Daniel led the choir to success in both the National Eisteddfod of Wales and the Llangollen International Musical Eisteddfod, winning a first-prize double in 1977.
 The choir has had several overseas tours, notably representing the United Kingdom at the Expo World Fair in Vancouver, British Columbia, Canada in 1986.

 Val Jones succeeded John Daniel in 1991.
 From 2002 until 2009, Ann Atkinson led the choir during one of its most exciting phases, a major recording contract with Universal Music, four Voices of the Valley CDs and a DVD: Voices of the Valley—Live.

 Since 2009 the choir has been conducted by Leigh Mason.